 Generally speaking, playing around with modulation slots in Grace is an easy way to add depth and variation to static samples, especially once the two available step sequencers and the XY pads come into play.
 The step sequencers are very neat, as they can be used to create cool glitched-out noises and even some basic arpeggio patterns.

 If you feel confused at any point while using Grace, you can access the user manual right from the main menu.
 The user manual is well-written and clearly explains all of the plugin’s features.
 You probably won’t ever have to use it at all, but it’s still good to know that a handy set of instructions for a new instrument in your plugin arsenal is just one click away.

 Although most users will probably take advantage of the instrument’s quick and easy workflow to build their own patches from scratch, it’s worth noting that Grace comes with a fantastic factory library created by WaveShaper.
 It includes over 400 individual samples, covering electronic drum kits, sound effects, pads, and vintage synthesizer sounds.

-The factory pack is distributed as an executable file which will automatically install the presets and samples into the factory patches folder.
-The quiality of the provided sample content is absolute top notch, nothing short of what you’d normally expect to hear in a WaveShaper sample library.
-It is also a great way to get you started with Grace and to see some of its common features in action.
+The factory pack is distributed as an executable file, which will automatically install the presets and samples into the factory patches folder.
+The quality of the provided sample content is absolutely top-notch, nothing short of what you’d typically expect to hear in a WaveShaper sample library.
+It is also a great way to get you started with Grace and to see some of its characteristic features in action.